 Of course, we’re also famous for our unique style of stuffed deep dish pizza.

 Our famous style marks an evolution of pizza over the course of two centuries.
-We serve a very special dish: a stuffed pizza, consisting of a bottom crust, a layer of fresh toppings, melted cheese, another thin layer of crust, and a topping of sauce.
+We serve an extremely special dish — a stuffed pizza composed of a bottom crust, a layer of fresh toppings, loads of melty cheese, another fine layer of crust, and a thin layer of sauce to top it off.
 This is unique from other pizza restaurants — even those that make standard deep dish pizzas.
 Dig in with a fork and knife and experience pizza like you’ve never had it before.

 Many years later, two Italian brothers immigrated to America.
 Joseph and Efren Boglio chose Chicago as their landing spot, where they opened their own pizza restaurant in 1974.
 This restaurant was called Giordano’s, and it was located in the south side of Chicago.
 As a special, traditional take on Chicago’s famous deep-dish pizza, this restaurant quickly became known as the city’s best stuffed pizza.